nepomucenoc/heart_attack_prediction_apache_spark/README.md

+# Heart Attack Prediction
-# Heart disease is a general term that means that the heart is not working normally.
+Heart disease is a general term that means that the heart is not working normally.
 This dataset gives a number of variables along with a target condition of having or not having heart disease.

 Amongst all the organs, The heart is a significant part of our body.